document-capture/swiss-qr-code/objects/1.00/BC19-DC8.00/README.md

 ## Disclaimer ##
 You can use this code as it is, without any warranty or official support by the repository owner or [Continia Software](https://www.continia.com "Continia Software").

+## Credits ##
+Thanks to Business Central partner [Implevit](www.implevit.ch) that has updated the code to Business Central version 19.